 Shadow Report Award

-This is the Foundation’s newest Award focused on human rights issues.
+This Award is focused on human rights issues.

 New Zealand is a party to a number of United Nations human rights treaties which require New Zealand to periodically report on its compliance with the substantive provisions of those treaties.
 These periodic reports are the subject of consideration and questioning of representatives of the New Zealand government, in public, by the monitoring bodies established under those treaties.